Hydrocortisone: Absorption

 The bioavailability of oral hydrocortisone is about 96% ± 20% (SD).
 The pharmacokinetics of hydrocortisone are non-linear.
 The peak level of oral hydrocortisone is 15.3 ± 2.9 (SD) μg/L per 1 mg dose.
 The time to peak concentrations of oral hydrocortisone is 1.2 ± 0.4 (SD) hours.

 The topical percutaneous absorption of hydrocortisone varies widely depending on experimental circumstances and has been reported to range from 0.5 to 14.9% in different studies.
 Some skin application sites, like the scrotum and vulva, absorb hydrocortisone much more efficiently than other application sites, like the forearm.
 In one study, the amount of hydrocortisone absorbed ranged from 0.2% to 36.2% depending on the application site, with the ball of the foot having the lowest absorption and the scrotum having the highest absorption.
 The absorption of hydrocortisone by the vulva has ranged from 4.4 to 8.1%, relative to 1.3 to 2.8% for the arm, in different studies and subjects.

 Distribution

 Most cortisol in the blood (all but about 4%) is bound to proteins, including corticosteroid binding globulin (CBG) and serum albumin.
 A pharmacokinetic review stated that 92% ± 2% (SD) (92–93%) of hydrocortisone is plasma protein-bound.
 Free cortisol passes easily through cellular membranes.
 Inside cells it interacts with corticosteroid receptors.

 Metabolism

 Hydrocortisone is metabolized by 11β-hydroxysteroid dehydrogenases (11β-HSDs) into cortisone, an inactive metabolite.
 It is additionally 5α-, 5β-, and 3α-reduced into dihydrocortisols, dihydrocortisones, tetrahydrocortisols, and tetrahydrocortisones.

 Elimination

+Hydrocortisone and its metabolites are more than 90% conjugated in the liver and excreted in urine.
+Only a very small proportion of hydrocortisone is excreted unchanged (<1%).

-The elimination half-life of hydrocortisone ranges from about 1.2 to 2.0 (SD) hours, with an average of around 1.5 hours, regardless of oral versus parenteral administration.
+The elimination half-life of hydrocortisone ranges from about 1.2 to 2.0 hours, with an average of around 1.5 hours, regardless of oral versus parenteral administration.
 The duration of action of systemic hydrocortisone has been listed as 8 to 12 hours.